1.4.5 Act of grace payments

-An act of grace payment is generally a remedy of last resort and is not used when there is another viable remedy available to provide redress in the circumstances giving rise to the application.
+An act of grace payment is generally a remedy of last resort to pay an amount to a claimant where it is appropriate to do so, but the family assistance law would not enable payment.
+It is not used when there is another viable remedy available to provide redress in the circumstances giving rise to the application.

 The criteria for act of grace payments are set out in the Department of Finance's Resource Management Guide No. 401.